 The purpose of this page is to give both attorneys and motor vehicle crash victims our thoughts on Erie Insurance Exchange and how to deal with them.
 Understanding who you are facing is a key to maximizing the value of any personal injury case.Overview

 Erie Insurance has been selling car insurance for 85 years.
 It is a regional company in approximately ten states, but it has a lot of the car insurance market share in Maryland, Virginia and Washington D.C.
 Bucking the current trend, Erie is trying to keep its insurance agents as a big part of its business although its web presence is increasing.
 Erie's customers - as opposed to those making a claim against Erie - are apparently happy, based on anecdotal evidence and the JD Power study of insurance companies in the Mid-Atlantic.Settlement with Erie in Car Accident Cases

 This insurance company is certainly not the worst draw for victims in personal injury auto accident cases.
 They settle the lion's share of their cases and they often get very reasonable about value after a lawsuit is filed.
 First, more than the usual suspects, this insurer writes larger insurance policies, at least in Maryland.
 As a result of so many insurance companies competing for business (because people are price shopping more than ever on the Internet), insurance companies are writing smaller insurance policies in exchange for lower premiums.
-Thankfully for everyone, Erie seems to still write pretty decent sized policies.
+Thankfully for everyone, Erie still seems to write pretty decent sized policies.